 - Iowa consistently is in the top ranks in college entrance exam scores.

-- Iowa students have an 84 percent high school graduation rate, placing Iowa among the top five states.
+- Iowa students have an 91.3 percent high school graduation rate, placing Iowa the top in the nation.

 Iowa Industry Fact Sheet - Iowa Economic Development Authority (IEDA)